sara-nl/iRODS-UIs/Install-Metalnx.md

 ### PostgreSQL 9.2 or higher
 Metalnx uses an own data base for user management.
 This data base can be a PostgreSQL database or a MySQL database.
 Here we explain how to setup Metalnx with PostgreSQL.
+If you want to setup Metalnx with MySQL you can consult the respective step in the [general instructions](https://github.com/Metalnx/metalnx-web/wiki/Getting-Started).

 If you install Metalynx on the same server as where the iRODS server is running on, you probably already have a PostgreSQL data base version 9.3.